-Hello!
 My name is Prachi Jhawar!
+Currently, I am an undergraduate student at American University who is studying Political Science and Women’s, Gender and Sexuality Studies with a minor in Education.
 I am originally from Westford, Massachusetts.
-Currently, I am an undergraduate student at American University who is studying Political Science and Women’s, Gender and Sexuality Studies with a minor in Education.
-Since I am apart of the School of Public Affairs Leadership Program, I am also going to graduate with a certificate in Advanced Leadership Studies.
-All throughout my life, I’ve been passionate about advocacy for many groups.
-Specifically, I have been involved in the political advocacy of women’s rights, immigrant rights, and human rights in general.
+As a student of the AU School of Public Affairs Leadership Program, I will graduate with a certificate in Advanced Leadership Studies.
+My passion for the advocacy of marginalized populations led me to my political aspirations.
+Specifically, I have been involved in the political advocacy of women’s rights, immigrant rights, and rights for people of color.

-In high school, I fought for free menstrual health resources to put in our women’s and gender-neutral bathrooms.
+In high school, I successfully fought for free menstrual health resources in the women’s and gender-neutral bathrooms.
 Through the Human Rights Club, I raised hundreds of dollars for Doctors without Borders, the International Rescue Committee, and the Northwest Immigrants Rights Project.
-I also co-founded and implemented a school-wide Diversity Day at my high school to combat racism and anti-semitism in our town.
+Additionally, along with three of my friends, I founded and implemented a school-wide Diversity Day at my high school to combat racism and anti-semitism in my town.

-I came to Washington, D.C. for college with the intent of pursuing a career in politics.
-However, after taking a class called Navigating Childhood, I have been inspired to go into child advocacy.
-I have always been passionate about advocating for the rights of disadvantaged groups of people, and previously, I have worked with children from diverse backgrounds.
+I came to Washington, D.C. for college with plans to pursue a career in politics.
+However, after taking a course named Navigating Childhood, I have been inspired to go into child advocacy.
+I have always been passionate about advocating for the rights of underrepresented groups of people, and previously, I have worked with children from diverse backgrounds.
 Those experiences pushed me to pursue a career that can improve the lives of our country’s children.
-While I originally thought that becoming a politician would be the best way to do that, I realized that becoming a lawyer for underrepresented children may be the best way to create direct change.
+While I originally thought that becoming a politician would be the best way to do that, I realized that becoming a lawyer for underrepresented children may be the best way to create direct change!